karthikn-7/karthikn-7/README.md

 ### Hi there 👋, I'm Karthikeyan!

-👨‍💻 I'm interested in software development and web development.
+👨‍💻 I'm interested in full stack development and web development.
-🌱 I'm currently learning data structures and algorithms.
+🌱 I'm currently learning and creating restfull APIs with Flask framework and integrating with frontend applications.
 🔧 I enjoy writing clean and efficient code daily.

 ---